 Fractions whose numerator and denominator share a common factor can be simplified.
 See why this is the case, with multiple examples to demonstrate the process.

 Algebra Intro 8: Division

 The last “arithmetic” operation introduced in school is usually division.
-While multiplication allows us to calculate the total needed for a group when a fixed quantity is required for each person, division allows us to determine how much each person will get when a fixed quantity is divided equally among all in a group.
-Division is the inverse of multiplication.
+While multiplication allows us to calculate the total needed for a group when a fixed quantity is required for each person, division allows us to determine how much each person will get when a fixed quantity is divided equally among all in a group. …… Continue reading Algebra Intro 8: Division

 Algebra Intro 9: Fractions, Reciprocals, and Properties of Division

-An alternative to division by any number (not just a fraction) is “multiplying by the reciprocal”.
+Once a person is comfortable with multiplying fractions, dividing one fraction by another becomes fairly straightforward.
+Dividing Fractions An alternative to division by any number (not just a fraction) is “multiplying by the reciprocal”.
 Dividing by two has the same effect as multiplying by one half.
-Multiplying by the reciprocal of a number will always produce the exact same result as dividing by the original number.
+Multiplying by the reciprocal of a number will always produce…… Continue reading Algebra Intro 11: Dividing Fractions, Equivalent Fractions